TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

   -D DART_TESTING_TIMEOUT=<maxSeconds>

 where ``<maxSeconds>`` is the number of wall-clock seconds.
+The default for most projects is 1500 seconds (see the default value set in the CMake cache).
-This value gets scaled by `<Project>_SCALE_TEST_TIMEOUT`_ and then set as the varaible ``TimeOut`` in the CMake-generated file ``DartConfiguration.tcl``.
+This value gets scaled by `<Project>_SCALE_TEST_TIMEOUT`_ and then set as the field ``TimeOut`` in the CMake-generated file ``DartConfiguration.tcl``.
 The value ``TimeOut`` from this file is what is directly read by the ``ctest`` exectuable.
-By default, there is no timeout limit set for many tests so it is a good idea to set some default limit just so tests don't hang.
+Timeouts for tests are important.
 For example, when an MPI program has a defect, it can easily hang (forever) until it is manually killed.
 If killed by a timeout, CTest will kill the test process and all of its child processes correctly.

 NOTES:

-* If ``DART_TESTING_TIMEOUT`` is not set, then it is implicitly infinite (i.e. no default timeout for tests).
+* If ``DART_TESTING_TIMEOUT`` is not explicitly set by the user, then the projects gives it a default value (typically 1500 seconds but see the value in the CMakeCache.txt file).

+* If ``DART_TESTING_TIMEOUT`` is explicitly set to empty (i.e. ``-DDART_TESTING_TIMEOUT=``), then by default tests have no timeout and can run forever until manually killed.

 * Individual tests may have their timeout limit set on a test-by-test basis internally in the project's ``CMakeLists.txt`` files (see the ``TIMEOUT``